Nashville, Tennessee: Politics

 Nashville has been a Democratic stronghold since at least the end of Reconstruction, and has remained staunchly Democratic even as the state as a whole has trended strongly Republican.
 Pockets of Republican influence exist in the wealthier portions of the city, but they are usually no match for the overwhelming Democratic trend in the rest of the city.
 The issue of school busing roiled politics for years but subsided after the 1990s.
 While local elections are officially nonpartisan, nearly all the city's elected officials are publicly known as Democrats.
 The city is split among 10 state house districts, all of which are held by Democrats.
 Three state senate districts and part of a fourth are within the county; three are held by Democrats and one by a Republican.

 In the state legislature, Nashville politicians serve as leaders of both the Senate and House Democratic Caucuses.
-Representative Mike Stewart serves as Chairman of the House Caucus.
-Senator Jeff Yarbro serves as Chairman of the Senate Caucus.
+In 2024, Representative John Ray Clemmons was voted to serve as the Chairman of the House Democratic Caucus.

 Democrats are no less dominant at the federal level.
 Democratic presidential candidates have failed to carry Davidson County only five times since Reconstruction; in 1928, 1968, 1972, 1984 and 1988.
 In most years, Democrats have carried Nashville at the presidential level with relatively little difficulty, even in years when they lose Tennessee as a whole.
 This has been especially true in recent elections, as the state capitol has continued to trend more Democratic even as most of the rest of the state has become staunchly Republican.
 In the 2000 presidential election, Tennessean Democrat Al Gore carried Nashville with over 59% of the vote even as he narrowly lost his home state and thus the presidency.
 In the 2004 election, Democrat John Kerry carried Nashville with 55% of the vote while George W. Bush won the state by 14 points.
 In 2008, Barack Obama carried Nashville with 60% of the vote while Republican John McCain won Tennessee by 15 points.